Can I Breastfeed My Baby If I Am Sick?

 For mothers, breastfeeding can help to:

-• Reduce the risk of postpartum depression.
+• Decrease the likelihood of postpartum depression.

 Conclusion